burwinliu-zz/News-Map/README.md

 # News Map
 * An app designed among friends
-* Will provide a graphical representation of the world, and provide a heatmap showing where the top news headlines are coming out of
+* Will provide a graphical representation of the world, and provide a heat-map showing where the top news headlines are coming out of
 * Allow for users to navigate to these articles, and see the news locations

 ### What are the goals of this project?
-* Develop App Skills
+* Develop web-app skills
+* Learn full stack development and web-dev tools
 * Provide for an application that can assist in every day life, with hopes of informing in an easy to understand way

 ### How are we going to accomplish these goals?